RKSouth/south-notes/HOWTO.md

 <!-- STOPPED AT 1:56:58 -->
 41. and type Subscription to type defs to get started on how to use subscriptions then in index we need something from apollo-server, called pub sub then we need to create a new instance const pubsub - new PubSub and pass it to the context inside the server context = ({req}) => ({ req, pubsub}) then in posts.js add a function called subscription that only takes in context, no parent and no argument. the context will be 'NEW_POST' we wll also need to add a a pubsub right after a new post is created so that tht person subscribing can see the new post.
 42. In the index.js of the resolvers folder we will need to a new field, Subscription.
 Check and make sure it works
 43. In order to count likes and comments we are going to need to add a few things.
+We can calculate that on the client or on the server - to do it on the server: add, in typedefs to type Post :
+        likeCount: Int!
+        commentCount: Int!
+44. And then in the index.js of the resolvers folder add yet another field called Post - every time something happens to a post now it run with through here.
+If we return the length of the parent.likes and the parent.comments then each time something happens to the post these will also show the count of likes and comments.